Wilson Fisk / The Kingpin

 - Legacy Character: Technically, Dutton was the first person to have the moniker of "Kingpin".
 Fisk takes it for himself after arranging Dutton's death.

-- Let's You and Him Fight: If Fisk can't get rid of an enemy or inconvenient ally directly, he likes to set up these situations as an indirect way to get rid of the problem.
+- Let's You and Him Fight: If Fisk can't get rid of an enemy or inconvenient ally directly, he'll manipulate someone else into taking that person out for him.

 - He escalates the conflict between Matt and the Russians, so that the Russians are in a position where Fisk can target them with bombs, and then sends in the corrupt cops in his pocket to kill the survivors.

 - When Nobu gets too insistent that Fisk immediately fulfill his part of the Hand's deal to acquire Elena's property for Midland Circle, Fisk sets him up to fight Matt in the hope that they kill each other.

 - When Dutton tries to intimidate him in prison, Fisk makes arrangements for Frank Castle to be delivered to him and then manipulates Frank into killing Dutton and his entire gang, allowing Fisk to take over the prison's underground economy and gain a new revenue source.